 A wrongful death claim is brought by the decedent’s surviving relatives when the decedent’s death was caused by the negligent, intentional or criminal act of another person or entity.
 A wrongful death claim can be brought in any kind of personal injury case, such as a car accident, bicycle accident, apartment shooting, or even homicide.
 The death of a loved one can be overwhelming and you will most likely have questions.
-Reach out to a Johns Creek wrongful death attorney to get the answers you need in this difficult time.
+Reach out to a Johns Creek wrongful death lawyers to get the answers you need in this difficult time.

 There are two kinds of wrongful death claims that can be brought in any death case.
 One is brought by the decedent’s survivors, usually the spouse or by the children if the decedent was no longer married or the spouse predeceased the decedent.

 The other type, called an estate claim, is brought by the estate.
 There are differences in who can bring these respective claims and in the damages that can be sought and obtained.
 These types of claims should only be handled by a knowledgeable Johns Creek wrongful death lawyer who can deal with any liability issues and who understands the interplay between the two types of claims.

 Wrongful Death Claim by Survivors

 A wrongful death action is brought pursuant to O.C.G.A. § 51-4-2(a) by either of the following:

 - If there are no surviving children, the spouse may seek and retain the entire proceeds of any settlement or award.
 If there are children, the spouse acts on behalf of him or herself and for the children.

 - If no surviving spouse, then the children may bring the lawsuit and divide the award or settlement evenly among themselves.

 - If no spouse or children, the parent or parents may bring the lawsuit.

 A wrongful death claim has two types of damages—tangible and intangible.